Department of Technology

 1:1 Initiative: Every student at WASD is provided a mobile device for academic use.
 Wilmington is the first district in the region to accomplish this achievement.
 For more information, see the 1:1 Initiative page

-Interactive Classrooms: Every classroom has a projector and interactive whiteboard OR a large 65” LCD touch-screen display (currently being phased in)
+Interactive Classrooms: Every classroom has a large 65” interactive LCD touch-screen display or projection system.(LCD touch-screens currently being phased in)

 Bring Your Own Device program (BYOD): Wilmington welcomes all students, teachers, and staff to use school WiFi and to use their device in the classroom with teacher permission.
 We recognize that we live in a digital world and do not restrict student's use of mobile devices unless necessary.